-- a.
-Digital-related research, innovation and entrepreneurship hubs/units/sections are established across all schools and teacher colleges; - b.
-An ICT research and innovation network for schools and teacher colleges is established; - Schools and teacher colleges are connected to an ICT research and innovation network; and - d.
-Teachers' Resource Centres, Hubs in Schools and Teacher colleges are strengthened in areas of research, innovation and entrepreneurship for schools and teacher colleges.
+- Digital innovations and entrepreneurship hubs/units/sections are established across all schools and teacher colleges; - b.
+An ICT innovation network for schools and teacher colleges is established; - c.
+Schools and teacher colleges are connected to an ICT research and innovation network; and - d.
+Teachers' Resource Centres, Hubs in Schools and Teacher colleges are strengthened in areas of research, innovation and incubation for schools and teacher colleges.